 Five more minutes passed as we all stared at the eight foot tall conifers ranged in front of us and then came those magical words from lower down the field to my left.
 'It's here.
 It's here!
 Bloody hell.
 Look at it!'
 The conifer branches gently swayed and moved and then a rusty orange head poked up above the blue green branches shining in the late afternoon sunlight.

 The bird moved higher and the orange head and breast were followed by a pale grey body with a profusion of white bars on the wing feathers.
 Oh the joy!
 Oh the relief!
 It's here at last and I have seen it, we have all seen it.
-The grosbeak then dropped down to again become invisible in the dense cover of the conifers.
+The grosbeak then dropped down to become invisible again in the dense cover of the conifers.
 Impatient to see more of it Lee Evans went back to the road, entered the garden and must have pushed the bird so it came to the back of the plantation again where we all saw it.
 It always kept in a certain amount of cover so was difficult to photo.
 I took many images, a few of which came out, but in the end abandoned the camera and just watched this beauty through my binoculars savouring every precious moment.
 By this time the failing light precluded photography anyway.

 It did finally come out fully in the open and we all got the most stunning close views of this beautiful and charismatic bird.
 It was like a small parrot with its black conical beak and parrot like head.
 It fed constantly on the buds growing at the very tips of the thin conifer branches, at times hanging down parrot fashion to get at the buds.
 We watched it feeding and constantly moving in the small conifers, often giving point blank views, as the light slowly faded at around 4.30.